SyedAbbasRazaZaidi/HCI166-Fall2021/03-LaunchReady/readme.md

 #### Login:

-   We have avoided multiple login instead we have chosen single login screen which will log the user in according to their email and password
+   We have avoided multiple login screeens.
+Instead we have developed a single login screen which will log the user in according to their email and password

    ![wfStd01](https://user-images.githubusercontent.com/61627416/148562641-69e6e1cb-fb01-45aa-b222-87f1d9472aa3.png "Login Screen")